dave-maldonado/dave-pack/README.md

 This is my personal "User Pack" for Emacs Live.
-It's setup for Ruby and Hakell develpment and uses the solarized color theme.
+It's setup for Ruby and Haskell development and uses the solarized color theme.
 Below are the instructions for setting up your own User Pack.

 ## User Pack Template